 - Grated Parmigiano Reggiano

-- Make the broth to cook the mushroom risotto: it is not a common vegetable broth, it is made just with a bunch of fresh herbs that are traditionally paired to mushrooms, especially the calamint.
+- Make the stock to cook the mushroom risotto: it is not a typical vegetable stock.
+It is made with a bunch of fresh herbs that are traditionally paired with mushrooms, especially the calamint.

-- Boil the water with a good pinch of salt and the bunch of fresh herbs for 5 minutes, then strain it and leave it aside.
+- Boil the water with a good pinch of salt and a bunch of fresh herbs for 5 minutes, then strain it and leave it aside.

-- Clean the fresh mushrooms and chop them fresh roughly.
+- Clean the fresh mushrooms and chop them roughly.

 - Heat a few tablespoons of extra virgin olive oil in a frying pan with two cloves of garlic.
-When the garlic turns golden add the mushrooms.
-If you use frozen mushroom, add them into the pan without thawing them first.
+When the garlic turns golden, add the mushrooms.
+If you use frozen mushrooms, add them into the pan without thawing them first.

 - Cook the mushrooms for about 10 minutes until soft.

 - Season with salt and set them aside.

-- In a large pot, sauté the thinly sliced onion with a two tablespoons of extra virgin olive over low heat, until it softens.
+- In a large pot, sauté the thinly sliced onion with two tablespoons of extra virgin olive over low heat, until it softens.

 - Pour in the rice and let it toast, stirring often, until translucent.

-- Add a ladleful of broth and stir the rice until absorbed.
+- Add a ladleful of stock and stir the rice until absorbed.

 - Keep adding ladlefuls of herb stock, stirring vigorously and allowing each ladleful to be absorbed before adding the next.
-This will take around 15 minutes.
+It will take about 15 minutes.

-- Now add the mushrooms, stir thoroughly to mix all the flavours and cook for another 5 minutes, adding more broth if necessary.
+- Now add the mushrooms, stir thoroughly to mix all the flavours and cook for 5 more minutes, adding more stock if necessary.

 When in London, in my beloved English kitchen (I mean, it is not mine, but I feel at home there) I followed the same process used to make this risotto with porcini mushrooms to make a risotto with fresh chanterelles bought at Borough Market for Sarka and Regula.
 So, once you have a method, use it for the mushrooms you prefer and let me know!

-Here’s list of other favourite mushroom recipes to bookmark for your lucky days, when someone will gift you with a basked crammed of underwood scented mushrooms.
+Here’s a list of other favourite mushroom recipes to bookmark for your lucky days, when someone will gift you with a basked crammed of underwood scented mushrooms.

 - Green Kitchen Stories – Portobello and peach burger, vegetarian and mouthwatering, unusual to surprise you dear ones.